5 Things Happy Couples Do After A Big Fight

 “It can clean the cobwebs out,” Pearson says.
 “The fight starts to tell each person what’s important to them.”

-Do that and it can affect how the fight ends.
+Pay attention to this and it can affect how the fight ends.
 But then the fight ends, and you have to transition back.
-Nothing is a foolproof way to get there, because, well, you did just fight.
+Nothing is a surefire way to get there, because, well, you did just fight.
 But happy couples tend to do certain things afterwards.
 Here are a few to keep in mind.

 5 Things Happy Couples Do After a Big Fight